Updated December 2021

-Traveling to a European Christmas Market may be off the table for now but you can still enjoy some of the festive charm in your own home.
-Cozy lights, traditional decor and these yummy recipes will brighten up your holiday season and bring a touch of European cheer into your homes.
+Christmas Markets are open this year all over Europe (yay!), but if international travel is not in the cards for you yet you can still enjoy the magic of the markets in your own home.
+Cozy lights, traditional décor and these yummy recipes will brighten up your holiday season and bring a touch of European cheer into your homes.

 German Lebkuchen: The Original Gingerbread